Can German pot succeed in a crowded medicinal marijuana market? | DW | 13.07.2021

 Under the 2017 cannabis legalization plan, cultivators were expected to deliver homegrown German marijuana by the end of 2020.
 But supply bottlenecks emerged during the COVID-19 pandemic, forcing the contracted companies to delay production.

-Apart from operational delays, the launch of German cannabis was initially upheld by regulatory mishaps.
+Apart from operational delays, the launch of German cannabis was initially held up by regulatory mishaps.
 In 2018, a court stopped the tendering process for firms wishing to grow and supply cannabis, saying the process had taken place over too short a period of time.

 Germany's public health insurance companies don't publish data about how many patients are prescribed medicinal cannabis.
 But industry analysts have estimated that the figure could be around 90,000 people.
 Neumeyer is skeptical that German growers alone will ever be able to "plug the current supply bottlenecks," saying that imports are bound to rise.